tuckerconnelly/principles/readme.md

  * When resolving links between two services (same business, same person, etc), use any way of matching you can think of, but be very speicific and pessimistic about matches.
 For instance, use phone number, specific latitude + longitude (4 decimal places), exact same address.
  * Use queues with retries, and create 1 deployment per queue, with autoscaling on both the nodes and the pods.
  * If a scrape doesn't execute perfectly, log the reason why somewhere (like, in the database).
- * Call the service API directly, through puppeteer.
+ * Call the service API directly.
  * Source of truth should be implicit.
 Always allow updating data points from multiple sources.
- * Never use a massive, magic upsert.
-Inserts and updates are two different operations and should be handled explicitly.
+ * Try to avoid upserts--update and insert should be two distinct functions (from Domain Driven Design).
  * Flow should be import -> verify/de-duplicate -> refresh.
  * Deduplication is a very important step and should be handled carefully.
 Decide upfront if you want manual deduplication (high quality, time consuming), or automatic deduplication (fast, but could introduce false positives/negatives).